-- (a) That no arrangements should be allowed and services will be disconnected in case of default and if the accounts are on arrears. - (b) The Municipal Manager will, after thorough review of any exceptions in terms of this Policy, be approve the arrangement.
+- (a) That no arrangements should be allowed and services will be disconnected in case of default and if the accounts are on arrears. - (b) The Municipal Manager may apply his discretion in cases where a consumer is willing to pay, but cannot meet the approved criteria for repayment.
+If discretion was used to determine another arrangement not stated in the policy, the Municipal Manager must sign the arrangement and the arrangement must be tabled at the next Council meeting to condone the deviation from the policy.